IllinoisLegalAidOnline/ilao-documentation/docs/source/discussion_groups.rst

 Discussion groups
 =====================

-Discussion groups are managed through our Google Groups account.
-Our Operations Manager can provide administrative support.
+Discussion groups are managed through Groups in Google.
+Substantive groups are managed by the respective content manager.

 .. note:: Group urls are formatted as https://groups.google.com/a/illinoislegalaid.org/g/[group name]